Brightcove

 Companies are more successful when their staff know the culture of the company and the team they’re in, and this means retaining people and fostering communication between different departments.

-For example, NRK cross-polinates skills and experience by taking advantage of their multi-generational team.
+For example, NRK cross-pollinates skills and experience by taking advantage of their multi-generational team.
 More seasoned team members share their experiences with newer team members.
 Inclusion and diversity matter a lot in the workplace, so it’s important to capitalize on the entire team’s experience, no matter what stage of their career they’re in.

 The Skill Sets for Success